 I've been hearing about Two Egg, Florida since I first moved to the state many years ago.
 Back then you were not a true Floridian unless you had at least heard of Two Egg.

-This little crossroads town is way up in Northwest Florida not far from the Alabama and Georgia state lines.
+Two Egg is a little crossroads community in Jackson County way up in Northwest Florida not far from the Alabama and Georgia state lines.

-It's such an improbable name for a town in any state, that I decided it deserved a place on Florida Backroads Travel.
+It's such an improbable name for a town in any state, that I decided it deserved a place on our website.

 Two Egg is truly on the Florida back roads.
 It is at the intersection of State Road 69 and State Road 69A.
 There are only a couple of old buildings at the crossroads.

 For many years a sawmill owned by the Allison Company was located at the crossroads.

 Until fairly recent years, the Lawrence store was at this location.
 The photo above was apparently taken in 2006.